 What to Get Instead: Waterproof Mattress Pads

-Instead of the fancy, expensive bedding, register for two waterproof mattress protectors, several pairs of sheets, and a crib skirt if you want to doll up the crib a bit.
-You can add in breathable mesh bumpers as well.
+Instead of the fancy, expensive bedding, register for two waterproof mattress protectors, several pairs of sheets, (I walk through exactly how many crib sheets you need here), and a crib skirt if you want to doll up the crib a bit.
+These are baby registry must haves in my opinion!

 9. What Not to Put On Baby Registry: A Bumbo